On this page7 sections

 At 500 paid subscribers at $10/month: $5,000 gross revenue, $500/month to Substack.
 At 1,000 paid subscribers: $10,000 gross revenue, $1,000/month to Substack.
 The fee scales perfectly with your success, which is the structural problem.

-beehiiv charges flat: free up to 2,500 subscribers, $39/month on Scale (up to 1,000 subscribers), and $99/month on Max (up to 10,000 subscribers, full feature access including the ad network and Boosts).
+beehiiv charges flat: free up to 2,500 subscribers, $49/month on Scale and $109/month on Max at the 1,000-subscriber tier, with both plans priced by list size and Max adding the ad network and Boosts.
 You keep 100% of subscription revenue beyond that flat fee.

 The crossover point arrives quickly.
-At 1,000 paid subscribers at $10/month, Substack costs $1,000/month in platform fees. beehiiv's Max plan is $99/month.
-That is $901/month in real money.
+At 1,000 paid subscribers at $10/month, Substack costs $1,000/month in platform fees. beehiiv's Max plan is $109/month.
+That is $891/month in real money.
 The math does not get closer at scale; it widens.

 Factor beehiiv Substack